Charles F. Brush

 Later Career and Recognition

-In 1881 the Brush Electric Company was incorporated and capitalized at $3,000,000, being absorbed 10 years later by the General Electric Company, when the works were removed to Schenectady.
-Doctor Brush continued to develop much other apparatus, and contributed great improvement in the manufacture of storage batteries.
+In 1881, the Brush Electric Company was incorporated and capitalized at $3,000,000, being absorbed ten years later by the General Electric Company, when the works were removed to Schenectady, New York.
+Brush continued to develop much other apparatus, and contributed great improvement in the manufacture of storage batteries.
 He was a charter member of the Institute; he served in 1884-87 as one of the AIEE's first managers, and was a member of the Edison Medal committee at the time of his death.

-In 1889 the company merged with competitor Thompson-Houston Electric Company.
-Only two years later, in 1891, the new formed company merged again, this time with the Edison General Electric Company, to form the General Electric Company still known by the same name today.
+In 1889, the company merged with competitor Thompson-Houston Electric Company.
+Only two years later, in 1891, the newly formed company merged again, this time with the Edison General Electric Company, to form the General Electric Company.
 These mergers marked Brush's exit from the emerging electrical industry.
 He sold his interest in Brush Electric and moved on to other fields of endeavor, never to return to the electric industry.

-In 1913 he was awarded the AIEE Edison Medal "For meritorious achievements in invention and development of the series arc lighting system."
+Brush was a charter member of the AIEE and in 1913, he was awarded the AIEE Edison Medal "For meritorious achievements in invention and development of the series arc lighting system."
 He passed away on 15 June 1929.
-On that date, his name was being voted upon for honorary membership in the Institute, and this distinction was conferred upon him by the board of directors 10 days after his death.
+On that date, his name was being voted upon for honorary membership in the Institute, and this distinction was conferred upon him by the board of directors ten days after his death.